Borobudur

 It was constructed around the 8th century and, centuries later, was abandoned.
 Eventually, accumulated dirt and volcanic ash half buried Borobudur and wild vegetation covered the rest.

-A British colonial officer came upon the semi-hidden Borobudur in 1814.
+A British colonial officer came upon the semi-hidden ruins in 1814.
 A minor restoration was made in the early 1900s.
 However, it was never repaired to a respectable degree until 1984, the year UNESCO finished its decade-long project.
 Borobudur was literally taken apart and reassembled stone block by stone block.

 Borobudur has nine concentric terraces.
 The six bottom ones are square, the three top ones are round.